waynesutton/better-todo/files.md

   - `reorderFullPageNotes` - Update order with parallel updates (Promise.all)
   - `moveFullPageNoteToFolder` - Move note to project (removes date, sets folderId, idempotent check)
   - `moveFullPageNoteToDate` - Move note to date (removes folderId, sets date, idempotent check)
+  - `generateUploadUrl` - Generate URL for image uploads
+  - `getStorageUrl` - Get URL for a stored file
+  - `getImageUrl` - Helper mutation to get image URL
+  - `addImageToNote` - Add image to full-page note
+  - `removeImageFromNote` - Remove image from note and delete from storage
+  - `getImageUrls` - Get all image URLs for a note
+  - `checkSlugAvailability` - Check if a custom slug is available (public query)
+  - `getNoteBySlug` - Get note by share slug with image URLs (public query)
+  - `getSharedNoteMetadata` - Get note metadata for Open Graph tags (internal query)
+  - `generateShareLink` - Generate or update share link with custom slug
+  - `revokeShareLink` - Revoke share link to make note private
+  - `updateHideHeader` - Update hide header setting for shared note
+  - `updateShareSlug` - Update custom slug for shared note

 - `search.ts` - Full-text search functionality using Convex search indexes:
   - `searchAll` - Search across todos (by content) and notes (by title and content) and full-page notes